python-discord/branding/README.md

 Please note, everything in this repo is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/). ![Creative Commons License logo](https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png)

+---

+Our logos are derivatives of the official Python logo.
+More information on how their assets are licensed can be found on [their trademarks page](https://www.python.org/psf/trademarks/).

+---

 If you'd like to link to us, one possible description you could use is below:

 > **Python**